 These exemptions to recognition and their respective payments are recorded as rental expenses in the consolidated interim statement of comprehensive income for the year.

-The Corporation measures its right-of-use assets at cost less accumulated depreciation and they are depreciated over the term of the lease.
+The Corporation measures its right-of-use assets at cost less accumulated depreciation and are depreciated over the lease term.

 (l) Investment Property